-Use ICMP/ping in policy rules
+Use ICMP/ping rules in policy

 Use Calico network policy to allow and deny ICMP/ping messages.